snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 <h2 id="roadmap">5.
 Roadmap</h2>

-As we stated in [the previous release's blogpost](/blog/2017/03/31/dataflow-runner-0.2.0-released#roadmap), we are committed to supporting other clouds such as Azure HDInsight (see [issue #22][issue-22]) and Google Cloud Dataproc.
+As we stated in [the blog post for the previous release][release-020-post], we are committed to supporting other clouds such as Azure HDInsight (see [issue #22][issue-22]) and Google Cloud Dataproc.

-In the shorter term, we have also started a discussion around finding ways to react to step failures;
-this is the only remaining feature for Dataflow Runner to reach feature parity with EmrEtlRunner (see [issue #15][issue-15]).

 If you have other features in mind, feel free to log an issue in [the GitHub repository][df-runner-issues].